Kyberturvallisuuden-kurssi/Exercises/Week3/README.md

 ## Task 5

-Search Panoulu with shodan and return the IP Address
+Search Panoulu with shodan and return one IP address and internet address
 ```

 ```